Feeling extra hungry?

 You may be surprised at how hungry you get in the later stages of pregnancy and when you're breastfeeding.
 Breastfeeding especially can burn up a lot of calories as your body needs extra fuel to produce a constant supply of precious breast milk to feed your little one.

-Eating regular healthy meals and snacks is essential to supply you and baby with the energy you need, so it's important to stay well fed and watered.
-This doesn't mean it's a wise to fill up on high sugar, high fat foods and snacks.
-These typically are nutrient poor foods with lots of 'empty' calories which can lead to too much weight gain during pregnancy.
+Eating regular healthy meals and snacks is essential to supply you and baby with the energy you need, so it's important to stay well fed and hydrated.
+Try to avoid filling up on high sugar, salt or fat foods and snacks - these typically are nutrient poor foods with lots of 'empty' calories which can lead to too much weight gain during pregnancy.
 This can make it difficult to get back to your normal weight once baby is born and you are busy being a mum.

 Being organised with healthy snacks is often the key to eating well.
 Here are a few food suggestions and tips to make it easier for you:

-Lunch-time, especially for those working away from home throughout their pregnancy, can be a tricky time for making healthy, safe food choices.
-Here are some lunch ideas that are nutritious and safe:
+Lunch time, especially for those working away from home throughout their pregnancy, can be a tricky time for making healthy and safe food choices.
+Avoid high risk foods from buffets, delis and pre-prepared sushi, sandwiches and salads.
+Here are some lunch ideas:

-• Sandwiches or toast using whole grain bread with the following toppings or fillings:
+- Freshly made wraps, pitas, sandwiches or toast using wholegrain options with the following toppings or fillings:

 - Canned salmon or tuna

-• Canned, pouch or frozen prepared meals to be heated at work
+- Canned, pouch or frozen prepared meals to be heated at work (heat until piping hot)